fardhanardhi/polinemaps/README.md

 # Polinemaps

+**WARNING** this is experimental!

+---

 🎓 Polinema in Augmented Reality

-[work in progress]

 Made with Unity3D Engine and Vuforia AR Plugin